no-stack-dub-sack/apexdox-vs-code/README.md

 # apexdoc2-vs-code README

-ApexDoc2 is a VSCode extension that you can use to document your Salesforce Apex classes.
-You tell ApexDoc2 where your class files are, and it will generate a set of static HTML pages that fully document each class, including its properties, methods, enums, and annotations.
-Each static HTML page will include an expandable menu on its left hand side that shows the class groups that you've defined, and the classes within those groups.
-ApexDoc2 configuration settings allow you to control many aspects of ApexDoc2, such as providing your own banner and Project Home HTML for the pages to use.
+ApexDoc2 is A fast, reliable, and configurable documentation generator for Salesforce Apex .cls files, using a JavaDoc-like inline comment syntax.
+Tell ApexDoc2 where your class files are, and it will generate a set of static HTML pages that fully document each class, including its properties, methods, enums, and annotations.

 ## Features

-- A fast, reliable documentation generator for Salesforce Apex .cls files, using a JavaDoc-like inline comment syntax.
-- Includes a simple Express server to preview your docs once generated.
+- Run ApexDoc2 and immediately launch your docs using the extension's built-in static server.
+- Customizable project "Home" page, banner, and Class Group pages.
+- Documentation can be easily linked to source code hosted on GitHub.
-- Include user defined static assets in your docs like images, logos, and favicons.
+- Customize the favicon, and/or use your own logo, and other static assets in your docs.
-- Produces clean, readable HTML files (complements of [pretty](https://github.com/jonschlinkert/pretty)).
+- Produces clean, readable HTML output (complements of [pretty](https://github.com/jonschlinkert/pretty)).

 ## Commands